Personal profile

 Biography

-Having started lecturing at the University of Portsmouth in 2014, I am an Associate Professor in Mathematics in the School of Mathematics & Physics.
-Before coming to Portsmouth I obtained my PhD in Mathematics from University College London (2010 - 2014), under the supervision of Professor Rod Halburd.
+Having started lecturing at the University of Portsmouth in 2014, I am now Associate Professor in Mathematics in the School of Mathematics & Physics, where I am also Director for Postgraduate Studies.
+Before coming to Portsmouth, I obtained my PhD in Mathematics from University College London (2010 - 2014), under the supervision of Professor Rod Halburd.

 Research: